arq5x/gemini/docs/content/database_schema.rst

-transcript_status   STRING        The status of the transcript (e.g. KNOWN, PUTATIVE etc.) ccds_id             STRING        The consensus coding sequence transcript identifier hgnc_id             STRING        The HGNC identifier for the gene if HGNC symbol is TRUE cds_length          STRING        The length of CDS in bases protein_length      STRING        The length of the transcript as the number of amino acids transcript_start    STRING        The start position of the transcript in bases
+transcript_status   STRING        The status of the transcript (e.g. KNOWN, PUTATIVE etc.) ccds_id             STRING        The consensus coding sequence transcript identifier hgnc_id             STRING        The HGNC identifier for the gene if HGNC symbol is TRUE entrez_id           STRING        The entrez gene identifier for the gene cds_length          STRING        The length of CDS in bases protein_length      STRING        The length of the transcript as the number of amino acids transcript_start    STRING        The start position of the transcript in bases